Current and Past Projects

 This project included communication and collaboration support and outcome evaluation for multiple organizations that developed a working collaborative to improve integrated care using best practices of system development and integrated care practices.
-Integrated care practices included a mix of fully integrated, collocated and referral-based collaboration.
+Integrated care practices included a mix of fully integrated, collocated and referral-based collaboration to meet client needs.
 The evaluation assessed outcomes based on models of integrated care.

 Partnering Organizations: SAMHSA, Susan B. Anthony Recovery Center, ChildNet and other community partners.